 Primary Residence Only

-The Illinois FHA mortgage is designed for people that will live in the home as their primary residence.
+The Illinois FHA home loan is designed for people that will live in the home as their primary residence.
 FHA does not loan money for vacation homes or rental properties.

-However, FHA is flexible about the type of property that you buy.
-While a stick built, single-family home is the most common property financed through an FHA mortgage, there are other types of properties eligible for financing.
+However, the Illinois FHA mortgage program is flexible about the type of property that you buy.
+While a stick-built, single-family home is the most common property financed through an FHA-insured mortgage, there are other types of properties eligible for financing.
 The following list shows the kind of homes that FHA will consider financing:

 - Duplex (you must live in one section.
 You may choose to rent out the other section)